raahweng/Bilingual-Spiking-Neural-Networks/README.md

-Department-sponsored research with the Imperial College Centre for Complexity Science on Bilingual Spiking Neural Networks.
+Department-sponsored research with the Imperial College Centre for Complexity Science on Bilingual Spiking Neural Networks, under the supervision of Dr. Hardik Rajpal.
 Presented poster at Statistical Physics of Cognition Conference.